derek-knox/Coding-For-Designers/Coding and Concept/Anatomy of a Source Code File.md

 We will now start to dig into HTML, CSS, and JavaScript since we have a greater understanding of how the various concepts we have covered fit, work, and play-off each other.
 Your mental model should be primed.

 Let's squash a myth real quick.
 Designers and other non-coders new to coding think they need to learn an entire new language, and in the context of the web, *three* new languages.
 This is not true.
-What needs to be learned is simply:
+What needs to be learned is:
 1. structure, style, and behavior concepts
 2. anatomical implementation of each concept
 3. 80/20 subset of code words for each implementation